thatisuday/node-gitmeet-template/README.md

 --

 # Install and configure
-- copy latest release of this repo (download and extract .zip file) | `git clone https://github.com/thatisuday/gitmeet-template.git`
+- copy latest release of this repo (download and extract .zip file) | `git clone https://github.com/thatisuday/gitmeet-template.git` | `npm install gitmeet-template`
-- open cmd/terminal and run `npm install --production`
+- open cmd/terminal and run `npm install`
 - open cmd/terminal and run `bower install` (install bower `npm install -g bower`)
-- edit `index.html` file in your parent directory.
-- edit `about.html` from `/templates/`
-- edit `createAdmin.js` file from `/api\__once`.
+- edit `createAdmin.js` file from `/api/__once`.
 Set appropriate credentials.
 Run this file with node (`node createAdmins.js`).
 This will create admin document in mongodb to create and manage your posts.
 - run `web-server.js` file from parent directory with node.
 This will start http server at port 8881.
 - **sign in** from `/admin/signin`
 - **add** post from `/admin/add-post`